On Stage: Front & Center

 900 Camp St., New Orleans

-A vigorous troupe that has carved a must-see niche for itself during 15 seasons, The NOLA Project’s mission is to present works that “inspire and ignite the human imagination.”
-Check the website regularly for up-to-date details of the dates and locations of their productions.
+A vigorous troupe that has carved a must-see niche for itself during 15 seasons, the NOLA Project’s mission is to present works that “inspire and ignite the human imagination.”
+Check the website for up-to-date details of the dates and locations of productions.